walljm/slideshow/source/webserver/README.md

 ## Features

-- **Kestrel Web Server**: High-performance HTTP server listening on port 5000
+- **Kestrel Web Server**: High-performance HTTP server listening on port 5500
 - **Embedded Static Files**: HTML, CSS, and JavaScript files are bundled into the executable
 - **Media File Support**: Supports images (JPG, PNG, GIF, WebP, BMP, SVG) and videos (MP4, WebM, OGG, AVI, MOV)
 - **Configuration**: JSON-based configuration for slideshow behavior
 - **Windows Service**: Can be installed and run as a Windows service
 - **Security**: Path traversal protection for media file access
 - **Logging**: Comprehensive logging with Event Log support when running as a service
+- **Single File Deployment**: Self-contained executable with all dependencies

-## Projects
+## Architecture

-### SlideshowWebServer
-The main web server application that:
+The application consists of a single .NET project (`SlideshowWebServer`) that:
-- Serves the slideshow web interface
+- Serves the slideshow web interface from embedded resources
 - Provides API endpoints for configuration and media files
 - Streams media files with proper MIME types
-- Supports CORS for development

-### SlideshowService
-A service management utility that can:
-- Install the web server as a Windows service
+- Supports both standalone and Windows service execution modes
-- Uninstall the service
-- Start/stop the service
-- Check service status
+- Uses the `MediaService` for file operations and `EmbeddedFileProvider` for static content

 ## Quick Start

-### 1. Build the Projects
+### 1. Build the Project

 Run the build script:
 ```batch
 build.bat
 ```

-This will create a `publish` folder with the compiled executables.
+This will create a `dist` folder with the self-contained executable (`SlideshowWebServer.exe`).

 ### 2. Configure the Application

-Copy `config.json` to the `publish` folder and edit it:
+Copy `config.json` to the `dist` folder and edit it:

 ```json
 {